 Contributed materials and services are not recognized in the financial statements unless a fair value can be reasonably estimated and the materials and services are used in the normal course of operations and would otherwise have been purchased.
-During fiscal 2022, the Conservancy recorded contributed goods (gifts-in-kind) in the amount of \$18,258 (2021 - \$116,729), the value of which is verified from the supplier.
-These gifts-in-kind were primarily food for the animals.
+During fiscal 2024, the Conservancy recorded contributed goods (gifts-in-kind) in the amount of \$Nil (2023 - \$Nil), the value of which is verified from the supplier.
+These gifts-in-kind were primarily food for the animals of the Zoo.